pedrominicz/pedrominicz.github.io/unify.md

 ![](/sorry.png)

 She explains that, yes, they can be made equal.
-If the variable $$1$$ gets substituted by a tiny branch with no leafs, both trees will be equal.
+If the variable $1$ gets substituted by a branch with no leafs, both trees will be equal.

 <!--